 A slightly more serious take on Colonial action next: A British landing in the Opium Wars (I think)

 Another Vietnam game, with more Vietnam helicopters.
-Very green, pretty, dense terrain.
+Very green and dense terrain.
+Eye-catching stuff!

 A 6mm ancients' battle (I think Romans against Successors, but could very much be wrong about that!!!)